-- C. Include photos or drawings of the three required batches of cookies in addition to photos of your working on your project in the record photo page.
+- C. Include photos or drawings of the three required batches of cookies in addition to photos of you working on your project in the record photo page.
 Write a short explanation of what you did and what you learned with each batch you decorated. - D. A minimum of 3 and maximum of 6 regular size (3") cookies displayed on a disposable base no larger than 12", labeled with the exhibitor's name and county.
 Cookies should be of a similar design or theme.
 Cookies are decorated using frosting and edible materials.
 Spatula painting and brush striping are optional.
-Base Frosting poured icing, buttercream, royal icing, run-in sugar must cover the cookie and provide a base for decorations.
+Base Frosting poured icing, buttercream, royal icing, run-in-sugar must cover the cookie and provide a base for decorations.
 One-fourth frosting must be visible on at least one cookie.
-Fondant and royal icing can be used only for decorations. - E. Project will be evaluated on the quality of the information completed in the e-Record (25%) and quality of exhibit (75%).
+Fondant, gum paste, marzipan, and royal icing can be used only for decorations.

-CLASS 2623.
-UNIT 5 - Decorated Themed Cookies - Intermediate Exhibit requirements the same as for CLASS 2622.
+CLASS 1323.
+UNIT 5 - Decorated Themed Cookies - Intermediate

-CLASS 2624.
-UNIT 5 - Decorated Themed Cookies - Senior Exhibit requirements the same as for CLASS 2622.
+CLASS 1324.
+UNIT 5 - Decorated Themed Cookies - Senior

-CLASS 2625.
-UNIT 5 - Decorated Stacked Cookies - Junior Exhibit will consist of the following:
+CLASS 1325.
+UNIT 5 - Decorated Stacked Cookies - Junior